gesteban/itinerary-challenge/README.md

 - Add more testing: Hystrix, more complex paths, inputs, Ribbon...
 - Create and use DTOs instead of expose entities.
 - Dockerfile to build docker images (instead of rely upon Gradle).
-- Configure gateway-service to allow admin-service consume its actuator.
+- Configure gateway-service to allow admin-service to consume its actuator.
 Now it's behind OAuth2 authentication and is always shown as down.
 - Expose Admin, Hystrix and Eureka monitors securely using gateway-service.
 - Refine UAA Oauth2 permissions for the application.